jaysaurus/Co.Koa/miniSite/documentation/Model.md

 ### More Information

-Since the overwhelming majority of **Co.Koa's** model implementation is based on Mongoose's default behaviour, please visit its [documentation website](http://mongoosejs.com/docs/guide.html) for more information.
+Since the overwhelming majority of **Co.Koa's** model implementation is based on Mongoose's default behaviour, please visit the [Mongoose documentation website](http://mongoosejs.com/docs/guide.html) for more information.